Go back to school with the Training Fund

 A: Depending on when you drop a class and the college’s refund policy, you may or may not be obligated to reimburse the Training Fund.
 Withdrawal deadlines are generally found in the academic calendar on your college’s website.
 If you drop a class after the full refund period, you will owe the Training Fund any amount we are obligated to pay the college for your partial enrollment, this includes any costs for tuition, books and fees.

 If you are unable to reimburse the Fund, then you will not be able to access Training Fund benefits for a period of two years.
-If you have received a hardship withdrawal from your college, inform your case manager as you may be able to receive a repayment waiver.
+If you have received a hardship withdrawal from your college, inform your Career and Education Navigator as you may be able to receive a repayment waiver.

 Q: Why can’t I take a class that’s not part of my program if I think I need it?

 A: Classes other than those listed as pre-requisites or courses required by your program are not covered by the Tuition Assistance benefit.
-If you would like to discuss your individual situation, contact your case manager.
+If you would like to discuss your individual situation, contact your Career and Education Navigator.

 Q: Can I retake a class?